 Gelatin in Meat Glue

+If you’re wondering, “What is meat glue?” or “Who uses meat glue?” you’re not alone.
 After trimming meat and shaping the different cuts, meat manufacturers can use meat glue to bind scraps of meat.
-When used to create meat glue, gelatin helps bond the proteins together.
-Gelatin is an important ingredient in a form of meat glue known as Activa TG-GS.
-This substance helps prevent meats from going bad or deactivating and consists of gelatin, sodium chloride, trisodium phosphate, maltodextrin, transglutaminase and safflower oil.
+When used as part of glue in meat products, gelatin helps bond the proteins together.
+Gelatin is an essential ingredient in a form of meat glue known as Activa TG-GS.
+This substance helps prevent meats from going bad or deactivating.
+It consists of gelatin, sodium chloride, trisodium phosphate, maltodextrin, transglutaminase and safflower oil.

 Gelatin as a Meat Glue Substitute

-Along with being a meat glue ingredient, gelatin also makes for a great meat glue substitute.
+Gelatin is more than just an ingredient in meat glue powder.
 In particular, powdered gelatin is used in a variety of recipes as a meat glue substitute thanks to its excellent binding properties.
 This variation is frequently found in recipes like pastrami rolls and bresaola, which often call for chefs to butterfly the meat.

 Gelatin for Meat Processing